-The development and maintenance of BED is part of the BNI core activities funded by the Swedish Agency for Marine and Water Management.
+The development and maintenance of BED is part of the BNI core activities funded by the Swedish Agency for Marine and Water Management through their grant 1:11 - Measures for marine and water environment.
 The database is under constant development and updating and plays a central role for the groups international research activities.
 It plays a central role in many projects.

 The Gulf of Riga Project (An environmental research program of the Baltic Sea region, focused on the Gulf of Riga.
 Scientists from all Nordic countries cooperated with colleges in Estonia and Latvia on describing the environmental status and to develop mass-balances on eutrophying and toxic substances for the Gulf.
 This was funded in 1993-1997 by The Nordic Council of Ministers (NMR).
 An important goal was to set up identical computer systems and environmental databases in Stockholm, Riga and Tallinn.
 The aim was to make existing historical data sets available for all the participants of the subprojects and to serve as a common database and center for data exchange of new information collected during the five-year study period (1993-97).
 The database played an important role in the frame of BASYS -Baltic Sea System Study Project in the years 1996 to 1999, coordinated by IOW - Baltic Sea Research Institute, Warnemuende,Germany.
 Stockholm University's Baltic Sea Centre contributes in different ways to a series of publications with results from the Environmental Monitoring Program for the Marine Environment where the database has been an important tool in several ocassions.
 Water and Nutrient Budgets of the Gulf of Riga and the Gulf of Gdansk were developed in the frame of LOICZ Biogeochemical Modelling Core Research.
 LOICZ is the former Land-Ocean Interactions in the Coastal Zone Project (now Future Earth Coasts) of the International Geosphere-Biosphere Programme: A study of Global Change (IGBP) of the International Council of Scientific Unions (ICSU).